 The population of Cork is quite substantial when compared to other areas of Ireland.
 The current population according to the most recent census of 2016 shows that the metropolitan population is 417,211, with 206,953 males and 210,258 females.
 The population has grown by 4.2% since the last census in 2011.
 The majority of the population is classified as single with 215,813 making up that demographic.
 167,195 are married, 8,933 are separated, 9,006 are divorced, and 16,264 are widowed.

 Ethnicities of Cork

-The ethnicities represented in Cork#Demographics) are in line with the rest of Ireland, and the majority of the city is Irish born.
+The ethnicities represented in Cork are in line with the rest of Ireland, and the majority of the city is Irish born.
 352,452 were born in the country, with 22,176 born in the United Kingdom.
 Other nationalities represented in the Cork population are Polish at 12,378 and Lithuanian with 2,378 residents in the city.
-Other EU nationalities make up 9,967 people and those of other ethnicities total 13,759 people.
+Other EU nationalities make up 9,967 people, and those of different ethnicities total 13,759 people.

 Religions in Cork

 The primary religion of Ireland is Roman Catholicism, and the majority of the population, 342,426 people, claim Catholicism as their religion, with other religions only making up 29,636 people.
 Those that claim no religion has climbed to 37,808 people, while 7,341 people declined to answer the question.